Discover proven strategies to accelerate your ballroom dance learning and see faster results from your dance lessons.

 Doing a concentrated surge in your lessons isn’t a permanent commitment in your schedule, but can create the muscle memory necessary to make the skills you learn permanent.

-7. Practice Parties
+Strategy 7: Practice Parties

 For some students, the Practice Parties are a great chance to connect with other students and enjoy an evening of dancing together.
-For others, the Practice Party is a hands on lab to put skills into action with a variety of dance partners.
+For others, the Practice Party is a hands-on lab to put skills into action with a variety of dance partners.

 Here’s the good news: The Practice Party can be both things.

 Remember this quote: Information without application builds frustration.
-So treat every practice party as an opportunity to work on applying the information you’ve learned.
-It’s a safe and secure environment, built for you to try things out, and… it’s also fun at the same time.
+So treat every Practice Party as an opportunity to work on applying the information you’ve learned.
+It’s a safe and secure environment, built for you to try things out, and it’s also fun at the same time.

 Final Thought